electric-sql/electric/docs/integrations/frontend/react.md

 1. when any of the data in any of the tables it depends on changes
 2. when any of the query parameters change

-By default, `useLiveQuery` detects query parameter changes by comparing an [ohash](https://github.com/unjs/ohash) of the whole query paramter object.
+By default, `useLiveQuery` detects query parameter changes by comparing an [ohash](https://github.com/unjs/ohash) of the whole query parameter object.
 So in this case, an hash of the `{where: {status: ...}}` object.

 ```tsx
 const Component = () => {